SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 Rainbow thinks for a second before turning to Applejack with a smile.
 "You're the most determined pony I know, you never give up, no matter how big the problem is."

-Applejack says, "Thank you kindly."
+Applejack puts her hat to her chest.
+"Thank you kindly."

 Rainbow yawns.
 "Back to bed for me, good luck with whatever this is."